 What Intentional Misbehaviors Say About the Heart

-These behaviors reflect a hardened heart – a heart that is (temporarily) closed off to the softening of the Spirit or the acceptance of the truth of God.
+These behaviors reflect a hardened heart – a heart that is (temporarily) self-focused and self-serving.
 It can be tempting as a parent to see the behaviors listed above on a continuum, with some being “really bad” and others being “not so bad.”
 While ignoring a parental instruction is not as overtly offensive as a child shouting “no!”, both need to be handled in the same way because the underlying heart condition is the same.
 We need to take a hard heart seriously because hard hearts have serious consequences.
 The Bible has a lot to say about this topic.
 Here are a few verses:

 - Zechariah 7:12 – “They made their hearts as hard as flint and would not listen to the law or to the words that the LORD Almighty had sent by his Spirit through the earlier prophets.
 So the LORD Almighty was very angry.”NIV